cclauss/python3wos_asyncio/README.md

 # python3wos_asyncio

-The code in this repo should be running at: http://python3wos.mybluemix.net
+__Which of the top 5,000 most downloadd PyPI package are Python 3 compatible?__  The code in this repo should be running at: http://python3wos.mybluemix.net

 This is Python 3 version of https://github.com/ubershmekel/python3wos which adds `asyncio` in order to gather the Python 3 support data on the Top 5,000 packages on PyPI.
 Asyncio lowers the time required to gather data on 5000 PyPI packages to about 25 seconds on Bluemix.